zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 If a complete benchmark run should be performed and no data were generated previously, this is the command which should be executed:

 ```
-"$INSTALL_DIR/scripts/bigBench runBenchmark -m <number of map tasks for data generation> -f <scale factor of dataset> -s <number of parallel streams in the throughput test>
+"$INSTALL_DIR/bin/bigBench" runBenchmark [-m <number of map tasks for data generation>] [-f <scale factor of dataset>] [-s <number of parallel streams in the throughput test>]
 ```

 This command will generate data, run the load-, power- and throughput-test and calculate the BigBench result.

 So a complete benchmark run with all stages can be done by running (e.g., 4 map tasks, scale factor 100, 2 streams):
 ```
-"$INSTALL_DIR/scripts/bigBench runBenchmark -m 4 -f 100 -s 2
+"$INSTALL_DIR/bin/bigBench runBenchmark -m 4 -f 100 -s 2
 ```

+If one of the options is omitted, the script uses the default values defined in $INSTALL_DIR/conf/userSettings.conf (BIG_BENCH_DEFAULT_MAP_TASKS, BIG_BENCH_DEFAULT_SCALE_FACTOR, BIG_BENCH_DEFAULT_NUMBER_OF_PARALLEL_STREAMS).

 After the benchmark finished, two log files are written: BigBenchResult.txt (which contains the driver's sysout messages) as well as BigBenchTimes.csv (which contains all measured timestamps/durations).
-The log directory can be specified with the -l option, it defaults to the BigBench's log dir ($BIG_BENCH_LOGS_DIR).

 ### More detailed explanation